VishwasPremchandani88/Retail-Price-Optimization/README.md

 ## Features

 The dataset used in this project includes various features, such as:
-- Product attributes (e.g., category, brand, size)
+- Product attributes (e.g., category,id,qty and etc.)
-- Historical pricing data
-- Market demand
-- Competitor prices
-- Economic indicators
+- Unit price

-These features are used to predict the optimal price for retail products.

 ## Models